ewancoder/tyr-ops/droplet.md

 Workers should only have the worker label.
 Infra should only be a single node (we store data on it).

+### Re-join new swarm

+To re-join the new swarm:

+- `docker swarm leave`
+- Edit /etc/wireguard/wg0.conf for the new network, restart wg0.
+- Join the swarm as a worker node
+- Set up necessary labels

 ## Reboot

 Reboot after whole setup, just to make sure everything is properly restarted.